karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

   },
 ```

-The template engine also needs to exclude the test project references from the ``.sln`` file.
-To do it we can use a conditional check.
+To remove the test project references from the ``.sln`` file  we can use a conditional check.

 ```csharp
 #if (Tests)